K. V. Abdul Khader

 K. V. Abdul Khader is a Communist Party of India (Marxist) (CPI(M)) politician from Thrissur and a member of the Kerala Legislative Assembly for the Guruvayoor constituency.

 He is the son of K. V. Abu and Pathu and was born at Blangad on 6 June 1964.
 He is a photographer and political worker.

 He was an active member of the Left Front as a youth.
 Likewise, he was district president of Thrissur, state committee member of DYFI, and area secretary of CPI(M).
 He was a reporter of Deshabhimani for a decade and was chairman of the Kerala State Wakf Board, first chairman of the Committee for the Welfare of Non-Resident Keralites, Kerala Legislative Assembly.

-He is now CPIM Kerala State Control Commission Member and a district secretariat member, CPI(M), and Thrissur and Kerala Pravasi Sangham State general secretary.
+He is now CPIM Thrissur District Secretary.

 Furthermore, he was elected to the Kerala Legislative Assembly in 2006, 2011 and 2016.